OpenTails/tail_app/docs/build.md

 > 4. Click the small `-` icon near the bottom of the settings window
 > 5. Click Delete
 >
-> If CocoaPods returns a version error, delete [`ios/Podfile.lock`](ios/Podfile.lock)
+> If CocoaPods returns a version error, delete [ `ios/Podfile.lock`](ios/Podfile.lock)
 >
-> If Permissions are not working, revert any changes you may have done to [`ios/Podfile`](ios/Podfile)
+> If Permissions are not working, revert any changes you may have done to [ `ios/Podfile`](ios/Podfile)

 ### For Android

 Android looks for a [key.properties](android/key.example.properties) file.
 If this file is missing the apk is not signed.
 A keystore jks is also expected at the location specified in the keystore.properties file.
-The Sentry plugin will run on release builds and expects the sentry env variables to be set

 ```shell
 # Build APK